Development and Execution of In Vivo Bioassays

 A5: AI, automation and digitization is likely to have great impact on the compliance & regulatory controls for two main reasons.
 First, implementation of these emerging technologies will help keeping a track and controlling the process to reduce or completely eliminate compliance related issues and second, by giving a message of ‘perform or perish’.
 And since availability of jobs is already on decline it will act as a deterrent for employees to take short-cuts.

-6. What kind of strategies must be implemented in order to enhance the acceptability of Indian drugs, drug products and related services across the globe?
+6. What kind of strategies must be implemented in order to enhance the acceptability of Indian advantages that steroids bring drugs, drug products and related services across the globe?

 A6: Simply by ensuring regulatory compliance and this can be achieved by implementing automation & digitization, wherever possible, and continuously working on job specific skill development program for employees.